Rainbow Valley on Mount Everest: The Haunting Beauty Above the Clouds

 The cost for Nepali climbers is significantly lower than that for international climbers.
 While international climbers can pay upwards of $30,000 for the expedition, the cost for Nepali climbers is much more affordable, usually under $2,000.
 However, this varies depending on the services and permits involved.

-Where is the Death Zone on Mount Everest?
+Where is the Death Valley on Mount Everest?

-The Death Zone on Mount Everest begins at around 8,000 meters (26,247 feet) above sea level, where oxygen levels are insufficient for humans to survive for extended periods.
+The Death Valley on Mount Everest begins at around 8,000 meters (26,247 feet) above sea level, where oxygen levels are insufficient for humans to survive for extended periods.

 Where does the Death Zone start on Mount Everest?